 What Should You Look for in a Post-Workout Recovery Shake?

 You have several options when it comes to post-workout shakes.
 Some recovery shakes focus on providing you with protein.
-These shakes are similar to traditional whey powder supplements with added carbs and specific nutrients to enhance recovery.
+These shakes are similar to traditional whey powder supplements with added carbs and specific nutrients to enhance the recovery process.

 Other workout shakes focus on providing you with a mix of various nutrients shown to be able to increase performance such as BCAAs, creatine, or beta-alanine.
 If you take these supplements already, it might be more cost-efficient for you to buy a post-workout shake that includes them altogether.